The Five Aggregates

 So, you can pay attention to your emotions, let’s say your unhappiness or depression as changing from moment to moment and eventually it’s going to come to an end.
 That’s a correct way of taking it to mind, the correct way of paying attention to it or considering it.
 The incorrect way of paying attention or considering it is that your unhappiness is going to last forever and never change.
 We feel, “Everything is horrible, it’ll never get better; I can’t deal with it.”
 That’s an incorrect way of considering what we feel.

-- consciousness in terms of the four aspects of true sufferings
+- Consciousness in terms of the four aspects of true stoppings

 Mindfulness on the Body as Unclean

 The general, initial way of practicing the close placement of mindfulness on the body, then, is to focus on the body with correct consideration of it as being impure, unclean, ugly and so on, rather than as clean and beautiful – the body beautiful type of thing.
 This you have in all the Buddhist classic meditations in order to overcome attachment to your own body initially and then the body of somebody else that you find sexually attractive.
 There are all sorts of incredible meditations that you can do with that, such as imagining the body as a rotting corpse, imagining the body as being eaten by maggots, imagining the body with leprosy and parts falling off, imagining your skin peeling off or in pieces like a horror movie.
 There are all sorts of delightful meditations you can do that are very strong and powerful to convince you that this body is not this body-beautiful thing, so clean and wonderful.